rakista112/rfc/004-module-error-handling.md

-# Module error handling - DRAFT
+# Module error handling

 This RFC is aiming at the error handling in modules, to uniformise the way we treat wrong arguments count and type errors on arguments.

+*Last modification on the 07/07/2020 at 16:22*

 ## Definitions